 A stock whose price tends to move rapidly during a short period of time is said to exhibit high volatility.
 When the price barely moves or is stable, it is said to have low volatility.
 Volatility is often symbolized in finance as sigma σ – also referred to as standard deviation.

-Is a measure of your return on an investment and calculated as a percentage.
+It is a measure of your return on an investment and is calculated as a percentage.
 For example, for a stock, the yield is calculated using: Annual Dividends/Current Stock Price.

 Continue Reading: Basic Investment Terms Every Investor Should Know (Part 1)